 From pain and suffering to emotional trauma and even, in the worst cases, punitive damages, we’ll strive to get the compensation you deserve.

 The key in any injury case, including wrongful death cases, is proving negligence.
 Negligence, in a legal sense, requires several factors.
 First, you’ll need to demonstrate that someone acted in a way that is utterly counter to the way a reasonable person would act in a similar situation, or that they failed to act in such a reasonable way.
 Second, you will have to prove that this action or inaction was the direct or proximate cause of an accident.
 Finally, you’ll need to establish that it was this accident that resulted in the death of your loved one.

 It’s also important to note that only certain people in Tennessee can file a wrongful death case, though there are a number of parties who can benefit from a settlement.
 In addition, there are hard time limits on when you can file.
 In the end, it’s best if the case is filed by the surviving spouse, and the sooner the better.

 If there is no spouse, other people can file, from children to the other next of kin, or the personal representative of the estate.

 Because these cases can be so difficult to pursue, it’s best to have help from the right Knoxville wrongful death lawyer.
 Attorneys at the McMahan Law Firm will go the extra mile to help you avoid crucial mistakes, and will work every step of the way to get you your best shot at significant compensation.
 We can’t make it all better, but we can help recover your financial losses.
-Give us a call for more information today.
+Complete our online contact form or give us a call for more information today.